-We often do work online during our class sessions using Google Docs so it can be handy to have a tablet or laptop if you have one.
-Since we are often working in groups of 3-4, if one person has a device that is sufficient.
+- None required. - During most class sessions we will access resources online, so please bring a tablet or laptop if you can.
+If you don't' have one that is alright because we are often working in groups of 3-4, if one person has a device that is sufficient.